-21. Policy Review
+22. Policy Review

-- 21.1 It is the responsibility of the Governing Body to facilitate the review of this policy on a regular basis.
-Recommendations for any amendments should be reported to the DPO. - 21.2 We will continue to review the effectiveness of this policy to ensure it is achieving its stated objectives. - 21.3 This policy should be reviewed by the School periodically and at least every 2 years.
-It is important to ensure that the DPO is aware of his or her obligations under this policy and that they receive the training and other support they need in order to fulfil this role.
+- 22.1 It is the responsibility of the Governing Body to facilitate the review of this policy on a regular basis.
+Recommendations for any amendments should be reported to the DPO. - We will continue to review the effectiveness of this policy to ensure it is achieving its stated objectives. - 22.3 This policy should be reviewed by the School periodically and at least every 2 years.
+It is important to ensure that the DPO is aware of their obligations under this policy and that they receive the training and other support they need in order to fulfil this role.

-22. Enquiries
+23. Enquiries

-- 22.1 Further information about the School's Data Protection Policy is available from the DPO. - 22.2 General information about the Act can be obtained from the Information Commissioner's Office: www.ico.gov.uk
+- 23.1 Further information about the School's Data Protection Policy is available from the DPO. - 23.2 General information about the Act can be obtained from the Information Commissioner's Office: www.ico.gov.uk